-- 4.5 The applicant must provide a full list of drivers and vehicles they intend to operate. - 4.6 The applicant must provide a list of persons employed or otherwise used by them and declare that those named are safe accordingly. - 4.7 All required documentation must be provided on appointment in order for this application to be processed. - 4.8 Appropriate door signs to be approved in line with the Council's Hackney Carriage and Private Hire Statement of Licensing Policy.
+- 4.4 Applicants will be required to provide evidence of public liability insurance and where necessary employers liability insurance. - 4.5 The applicant must provide a full list of drivers and vehicles they intend to operate. - 4.6 The applicant must provide a list of persons employed or otherwise used by them and declare that those named are safe accordingly. - 4.7 All required documentation must be provided on appointment in order for this application to be processed. - 4.8 Appropriate door signs to be approved in line with the Council's Hackney Carriage and Private Hire Statement of Licensing Policy.